An excellent DVD for all lovers of wildlife, historic engineering and outdoors.

 During the war, British Bomber Command was ordered to immobilise as much of Germany’s industrial capability as possible.
 To this end, they enlisted the help of designer and inventor, Barnes Wallace to produce a bomb which could destroy the huge dams of the Ruhr Valley.

-We thoroughly recommend a visit to the Elan Valley Dams.
-If you take your dog, please be sure to keep it strictly under control as the area is populated with sheep as well as wild birds and animals.
+A visit to the Elan Valley is highly recommended but if you take your dog, please be sure to keep it strictly under control as the area is populated with sheep as well as wild birds and animals.

 We throughly recommend this DVD for anyone who loves history, wildlife and the countryside.
 It includes aerial footage of all the dams and reservoirs, plus red kites and buzzards in flight – filmed from the air.